nicholasstparker/dxf-datamatrix/README.md

 ### Output
 **RelativeOutputPath**: Path relative to running directory to place serials.
 Defaults to serials.
 Do not include leading or trailing slashes.

+### Todo
+- Add text support above and below
+- Fix visible intersection lines by treating contiguous boxes as one instead of each grid item as individual.